pendulum-chain/pendulum-solidity-wrapper/docs/OVERVIEW.md

 #### Price Oracle Wrapper

-The `price-oracle-wrapper.sol` contract is a Solidity smart contract that implements the [IPriceOracleGetter](https://github.com/aave/aave-protocol/blob/4b4545fb583fd4f400507b10f3c3114f45b8a037/contracts/interfaces/IPriceOracleGetter.sol) interface.
+The `PriceOracleWrapper.sol` contract is a Solidity smart contract that implements the [IPriceOracleGetter](https://github.com/aave/aave-protocol/blob/4b4545fb583fd4f400507b10f3c3114f45b8a037/contracts/interfaces/IPriceOracleGetter.sol) interface.
 It uses the chain extensions exposed by the Pendulum runtimes to get access to on-chain price data.

-The `price-oracle-wrapper.sol` contract takes an array of `OracleKey` structs in its constructor.
+The `PriceOracleWrapper.sol` contract takes an array of `OracleKey` structs in its constructor.
 These `OracleKey`s are necessary so that the contract knows how to access the price data from the chain extension.
 The `OracleKey` struct contains the following fields: